drvigneshwari/SG_AIMLPros-MOST/README.md

 [Image credit: https://ai.googleblog.com/2017/04/federated-learning-collaborative.html]

-This approach with the combination of <b><i>federated learning</i></b> and the <b><i>best model</i></b> identified through this project, helps the model refined with accuracy day-by-day in identification of the rice diseases in-addition ensuring the privacy of the user's data too.
+This approach with the combination of

+<i>federated learning</i></b> and the <b><i>best model</i></b> identified through this project, helps the model refined with accuracy day-by-day in identification of the rice diseases in-addition ensuring the privacy of the user's data too.

 # Learnings implemented from SPAIC
 Udacity Facebook AI Secure and Privacy Scholarship Challenge of 2019